Knitting needles in the process of picking up stitches along a shaped edge

 All knitters are clear about the presence of the designer; the designer is normally the most visible person, and the one you first think of or search for when looking for patterns.
 They’re the ones who come up with the ideas for garments and accessories, and each designer has a unique something or somethings that they’re known for.
 It’s normally what first attracts you to their work!
 You might like their use of colour, their garment shapes or silhouettes, or how they use stitch patterning and texture.
 If you found me because of my designs (as opposed to my classes or blog), something about my design aesthetic will have pulled you in.
 However, the tech editors and graders are the wind beneath a designer’s wings.
 They are heroes, no question about it!

-The technical editor role is another specialism that a few people have heard of, partly due to the publishing efforts of stars like Kate Atherley, Jen Arnall-Culliford and Tian Connaughton.
+The technical editor role is another specialism that a few people have heard of, partly due to the publishing efforts of stars like Kate Atherley, Jen Arnall-Culliford, Sarah Walworth, and Tian Connaughton.
 Between them they have written hundreds of thousands of words on techniques and tutorials, so please have a look at their extensive back catalogues if you haven’t already.
 Overall, technical editing is a quality control function that involves LOTS of attention to detail and a high standard of numeracy.
 The buck stops with them when it comes to standards.
 Technical editors are usually very fond of Excel, good at processing volumes of numerical data, and born to notice the tiniest crack in the vase; sensitive souls who are keen to be helpful and keep you from falling flat on your face.

 Finally, the grader or grading role is responsible for generating a size range based on the master or sample pattern and associated sizing charts.
 All patterns, whether knitting or sewing, follow this process; the pattern is not written from scratch for each size.
 Instead, it is ergonomically and proportionally scaled up and down using algorithmic calculations, known as grade rules or increments, that determine what the garment should measure at landmark points such as the hip, shoulder, or bust.
 It’s a specialist role that incorporates numeracy, design and problem-solving skills; they’re also fond of Excel, but have a special interest in fit, ergonomics and quality standards.
 Graders work hard to produce patterns that look equally good on a range of body types.